-Fig. 6.5.
-Entropy produced by a planet (and life on that planet) as a function of time.
+Figure 5 Entropy of a planet (and life on that planet) as a function of time.
 The small decreasing entropy of life is negligible compared to the entropy and entropy production of the planet.
-If feedback mechanisms regulate the temperature of the planet, life can either increase or decrease the entropy production of the planet (grey region around S{planet})
+If feedback mechanisms regulate the temperature of the planet, life can either increase or decrease the entropy production of the planet (grey region around S{planet}).